All best sellers

 How to make a model water effect

-There are several ways to create them and each with its own unique benefits and challenges.
+There are several ways to create them and each with its unique benefits and challenges.
 Here are a few popular methods:

 One popular approach is to use a two-part epoxy resin.
 This is a clear liquid that hardens into a solid, glossy finish when mixed with a hardener.
 When poured onto a surface, it can create the appearance of still water or waves, depending on how it's applied.